 Big Ben makes preseason debut, Steelers beat Titans 18-6

-Big Ben makes preseason debut, Steelers beat Titans 18-6Pittsburgh Steelers wide receiver James Washington (13) celebrates with Donte Moncrief (11) after Washington scored a touchdown on a 41-yard pass play against the Tennessee Titans in the first half of a preseason NFL football game Sunday, Aug.
+APTOPIX Steelers Titans FootballPittsburgh Steelers wide receiver James Washington (13) catches a 41-yard touchdown as he is defended by Tennessee Titans defensive back Kenneth Durden (20) in the first half of a preseason NFL football game Sunday, Aug.
 25, 2019, in Nashville, Tenn.
 (AP Photo/Mark Zaleski)

 Roethlisberger capped his night with a 17-yard touchdown pass to JuJu Smith-Schuster, and the Pittsburgh Steelers beat the Titans 18-6 Sunday night to remain perfect this preseason.

-Note: (This story has been updated to edit the punctuation on Titans coach Mike Vrabel's quote on protecting quarterbacks.)